PJWalker/daggerheart/content/Places/Alvi Strait.md

 ---
-aliases: [Aestia, Aestian, Aestians]
+aliases:
+  - Aestia
+  - Aestian
+  - Aestians
+publish: "true"
 ---

-A strait the runs between Greenlily & Fanewick.
+A strait the runs between Greenlily & the Fanewoods.

 Due to the large tidal effects, the river’s bank shifts substantially from east to west, and back, over the course of a cycle.

 This has led to steep cliffs forming on the [[Greenlily Bleach]] side, while a more gradual incline on the [[Fanewick]] side creates a region of semiaquatic marsh, home to many [[Ribbet|Ribbets]] and [[Galapa]].

 %%
 # Mood Board